ashleyradford/ash-shell/README.md

 ./ash    # non scripting mode
 ```

-To run in scriting mode:
+To run in scripting mode:
 ```bash
 ./ash < [some_input_file]
 ```